DiligentGraphics/DiligentEngine/README.md

 Set the desired project as startup project (by default, GLTF Viewer will be selected) and run it.

-By default, appplications will run in D3D12 mode.
+By default, applications will run in D3D12 mode.
 You can select D3D11 or D3D12 using the following command line options:
 **-mode D3D11**, **-mode D3D12**.

 Note: it is possible to generate solution that targets Windows 8.1 by defining CMAKE_SYSTEM_VERSION=8.1 cmake variable, but it will fail